Your mortgage lender will insist you have buildings insurance before it gives you your loan. Find out everything you need to know with our guide.

 Homeowners are free to buy buildings cover from any insurer, though in the past it was a requirement to make the purchase through your mortgage provider.

-Your mortgage provider will likely still offer you an option to purchase buildings insurance, however comparing buildings cover can help you find a much cheaper deal.
+Your mortgage provider will likely still offer you an option to purchase buildings insurance, but comparing buildings cover can help you find a cheaper deal.

-It can often be cheaper to purchase home and contents cover from the same insurer as one packaged bundle.
+It’s usually cheaper to buy home and contents cover from the same insurer in a combined policy.

 This depends on the size, age and location of your home.
 Different providers will offer you different quotes, so it is important to compare buildings cover across the market to find the best price.